agawde05/w25-web-committee/3-10/README.md

 # Basic HTML Personal Website Project - 3/10/2025

 A simple personal website template built with HTML, CSS, and JavaScript.
-Follow along with the files on Github, or work in your browser using CodePen.
+Follow along with the files on [Github](https://github.com/agawde05/w25-web-committee/), or work in your browser using [CodeSandbox](https://codesandbox.io/p/sandbox/w25-web-comittee-html-smxcqn).

 ## Features